Amey-Thakur/8086-ASSEMBLY-LANGUAGE-PROGRAMS/README.md

 3.  **Assemble and Run**:
     - Click the `emulate` button to compile.
     - Use the `Run` or `Single Step` controls to execute the code and observe register changes.

+### Academic Use
+This repository is openly shared to support learning and knowledge exchange across the academic community.

+**For Students**
+Use these programs as reference materials for understanding assembly logic, instruction syntax, and modular programming.
+Code is heavily commented to facilitate self-paced learning.

+**For Educators**
+The programs may serve as practical lab examples or supplementary teaching resources for Microprocessor courses (`CSC501`/`CSL501`).
+Attribution is appreciated when utilizing content.

 ---